Esoterical/voron_canbus/troubleshooting.md

 ### TMC Driver reset/undervoltage

-If your extruder TMC driver is reporting "reset" or undervoltage errors,, read [here](./troubleshooting/tmc_reset_undervoltage.md)
+If your extruder TMC driver is reporting "reset" or undervoltage errors, read [here](./troubleshooting/tmc_reset_undervoltage.md)

+## Other Errors and Reading the Log

+If you have errors not previously mentioned then it is worth learning to check your klippy.log file [here](./troubleshooting/other_errors.md)